2011 Atlanta Dream season

-The 2011 WNBA season is the 4th season for the Atlanta Dream of the Women's National Basketball Association.
+The 2011 Atlanta Dream season was the 4th season for the Atlanta Dream of the Women's National Basketball Association, and their 4th season under head coach, Marynell Meadors.
 The Dream finished the regular season with a 20-14 record, good for third-best in the Eastern Conference.
 The Dream then won their second consecutive Eastern Conference Championship.
 The Dream made their way to the WNBA Finals before being swept by the Minnesota Lynx.